LostArtefacts/TRX/README.md

 - added ability to restart the adventure from any level when loading a game
 - added the "Story so far..." option in the select level menu to view cutscenes and FMVs
 - added graphics effects, lava emitters, flame emitters, and waterfalls to the savegame so they now persist on load
+- added an option to restore the mummy in City of Khamoon room 25, similar to the PS version
 - fixed keys and items not working when drawing guns immediately after using them
 - fixed counting the secret in The Great Pyramid
 - fixed running out of ammo forcing Lara to equip pistols even if she doesn't carry them